TheJelmega/prog-lang/design/README.md

 <paren-expr> := '(' <expr> ')'
 ```

-A parenthesized epxression wraps a single expression, allowing the expression to be evaluated before any other expressions that are outside of the parentheses will be executed.
+A parenthesized expression wraps a single expression, allowing the expression to be evaluated before any other expressions that are outside of the parentheses will be executed.

 Parenthesized expressions can be both place and value expressions, depending on the expression within parentheses.